Start > Theory & regulations > Lanes & placement

 Reversible lane

 The direction of traffic flow in a reversible lane can be changed as needed.
-In the afternoon, many road users will be travelling home from work, and it is then practical to have an extra lane for traffic leaving the town centre in order to reduce the risk of queues forming.
-The direction of traffic is controlled by traffic signals.
+In the afternoon, many road users will be travelling home from work, and it is then practical to have an extra lane for traffic leaving the town centre.
+Reversible lanes are very rare.

 Latest forum posts